 - 1 ½” wood screws

 - paint or stain to your taste

 I tried to maximize the use of the wood so that there wasn’t much waste leftover, unfortunately, it means that there aren’t many straight cuts that you can have the lumber store do for you (unless they are really nice).

-Attach the shelves as seen in the building plan above – your top shelf will be really shallow to hold tape, pucks or to rest your hockey bag on top of.
+Attach the shelves in your DIY sports storage cart as seen in the building plan above – your top shelf will be really shallow to hold tape, pucks or to rest your hockey bag on top of.
 If you’re using this as storage for another sport, then this area can be for baseballs, golf or baseball gloves etc.

-Now it’s time to attach your back (28 5/8″ by 36″) by covering the entire frame of your DIY hockey storage rack and drilling in from the back.
+Now it’s time to attach your back (28 5/8″ by 36″) by covering the entire frame of your DIY sports storage cart and drilling in from the back.